calcazar/react-native-push-notification-CE/README.md

 });
 ```

-On your root react component make sure to call:
+On your root react component in the componentDidMount lifecycle make sure to call:

 ```
 PushNotification.appStart() // Tells the bridge when the app has started so it can display tapped notifications